Arash Hejazi: Translator

 As a literary translator, he has translated many works, from Paulo Coelho, Milan Kundera, Kahlil Gibran Lord Dunsany, etc.

 Witness of death of Neda Agha-Soltan

-Dr. Hejazi was present at a rally held in Tehran on June 20, 2009, to protest alleged electoral fraud in the Iranian presidential elections, at which Neda Agha-Soltan was shot and killed, allegedly by a member of the Basij militia.
+Hejazi was present at a rally held in Tehran on June 20, 2009, to protest alleged electoral fraud in the Iranian presidential elections, at which Neda Agha-Soltan was shot and killed, allegedly by a member of the Basij militia.
 He was among the first to respond when Neda was shot, but his attempts to save her life were unsuccessful.
-A non-political figure, Dr. Hejazi has spoken out, describing the events that transpired at the rally and surrounding Neda's death.
+A non-political figure, Hejazi has spoken out, describing the events that transpired at the rally and surrounding Neda's death.